dotnet/docs/docs/core/install/linux-ubuntu.md

 ## 20.10 ✔️

 .NET 5 and .NET Core 3.1 package feeds for Ubuntu 20.10 currently have an issue.
-For more information about the issue, see [GitHub](https://github.com/dotnet/core/issues/5549).
+For more information about the issue, see [GitHub issue dotnet/core#5549](https://github.com/dotnet/core/issues/5549).
 This article will be updated when the issue is resolved.

 To install .NET 5 or .NET Core 3.1 on Ubuntu 20.10, follow the instructions for [20.04](#2004-).